 Additional Fees.
-The Additional Fees shown below apply if you: choose to receive withdrawals by paper check; choose to receive annual Account statements in paper form; or you rollover your Account to an IRA outside the Program.
+The Additional Fees shown below apply for: choosing to receive withdrawals by paper check; choosing to receive annual account statements in paper form; and 'rolling over' your Account to an IRA outside the Program.
 The \$10.00 Paper Statement fee will be waived if you choose to receive the annual statement via electronic delivery.
 These fees would be paid by you from your Account assets.